MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 :::image type="content" source="images/logical-component-architecture.png" alt-text="Diagram showing the logical component architecture." border="false":::

-This diagram shows a workflow illustrating the integration of multiple technologies and processes to deliver scalable AI solutions, emphasizing the importance of each stage in the ML lifecycle.
-The workflow is segmented into six primary phases: Data Ingestion, Data Storage, Data Processing, Model Training and Fine-tuning, Model Serving, and Client Interaction.
+*This diagram shows a workflow illustrating the integration of multiple technologies and processes to deliver scalable AI solutions.
+It includes various modules such as data sources, data processing, model training, model deployment, and user interfaces, illustrating how data flows through the system from initial collection to final user interaction.
+This architecture highlights the integration of different components to enable efficient data processing, model optimization, and real-time application deployment in AI-driven solutions.*

-1. **Data Ingestion:** This phase involves collecting data from various sources, including edge devices, streaming platforms (e.g., Kafka), batch processing systems (e.g., Hadoop), and both structured and unstructured databases.
-2. **Data Storage:** The ingested data is stored in multiple storage solutions such as object stores (e.g., S3), file systems (e.g., HDFS), and databases.
-3. **Data Processing:** This stage prepares the data for training through ETL (Extract, Transform, Load) processes using tools like Spark or Flink.
-4. **Model Training and Fine-tuning:** Machine learning models are trained using frameworks such as TensorFlow or PyTorch on high-performance computing resources.
-5. **Model Serving:** Trained models are deployed to production environments where they can be accessed via APIs or integrated into applications for real-time inference.
-6. **Client Interaction:** The final phase involves end-users interacting with the deployed models through various interfaces, including web applications, mobile apps, or analytics dashboards.

 An AI workload is a workload that uses AI technology for predictive, discriminatory, or generative use cases.
 Sometimes, this functionality replaces a traditional code logic and data access solution that is otherwise deterministic.
 This design produces an experience that determinism and a classical code and data model can't accomplish.
 AI combines code logic and data into a single package.